-Get everyone in a circle, Each student will say one sentence of a story.
-It is best to begin by saying "Once upon a time there was a" The sentences will build to a story.
+Get everyone in a circle.
+Each student will say one sentence that tells a story.
+Best to begin by saying "Once upon a time there was a ......"
+The sentences will build to a story.

 This exercise is a building block for all improv.
 It opens the creative ideas of the actor and teaches them how to think fast and cooperate in the creative process.
 "Story Time" encourages students to think of the first thing that comes to mind while building confidence in their own creative ideas and thoughts.